s7nfo/blog/_posts/2024-09-08-injecting-syscall-faults.markdown

     (...)
 ```

 And more!
-In addition to the `error`, `delay_exit` and `signal` actions demonstrated above, it also supports `retval` for changing a return value without making it an error, `delay_enter` for delaying entry into a syscall rather than an exit and `poke_enter` and `poke_exit` for modifying the process memory the process memory on syscall entry or exit.
-See the ["Tampering" section of its man page](https://man7.org/linux/man-pages/man1/strace.1.html) for details on all these, including a description of the format of the `when` argument.
+In addition to the `error`, `delay_exit` and `signal` actions demonstrated above, it also supports `retval` for changing a return value without making it an error, `delay_enter` for delaying entry into a syscall rather than an exit and `poke_enter` and `poke_exit` for modifying the process memory on syscall entry or exit.
+See the ["Tampering" section of strace's man page](https://man7.org/linux/man-pages/man1/strace.1.html) for details on all these, including a description of the format of the `when` argument.

 If you want to try this but are unsure what syscalls your code uses you can get a list of them easily with Cirron too: